 Renewable propane is quickly gaining global and national interest as a leading alternative fuel.
 According to the National Renewable Energy Laboratory, potential demand for renewable propane in California alone could surpass 200 million gallons by 2030.

 Renewable propane has all of the benefits of conventional propane: clean, reliable, powerful, affordable.
 Additionally, all of it can be made in America using easy-to-find resources that would otherwise go to landfills.
 Plus, its carbon intensity is five times lower than diesel.

 Because it’s abundant, economical and ultra-clean, large companies such as U-Haul and governments like the Commonwealth of Virginia have already purchased millions of gallons of renewable propane for their fleets.

 Below, we’ve answered some of the most common questions about renewable propane to help fleet operators understand more about what’s on the horizon.

-Renewable propane (also known as biopropane) is a non-fossil fuel that is produced from 100% renewable raw materials.
-It’s commonly produced from inexpensive and abundant feedstock like animal fat, algae and cooking oil.
-In commercial practice, renewable propane is identical to its fossil counterpart, meaning the chemical structure and physical properties are the same.
+Renewable propane (also known as biopropane) is a non-fossil fuel produced from 100% raw, sustainable materials.
+It’s commonly produced from feedstock like animal fat, plants and cooking oil.
+It can also be a byproduct of renewable diesel and sustainable aviation fuel production.

 The Propane Education & Research Council is committed to testing renewable propane, including blends with conventional propane, and standard development.
-The Council has been informing OEMs of potential engine use and creating awareness of the fuel for producer, seller, transporter and end user.
+Visit renewable propane to learn more.